InCoax Launches Fiber Extension Product Line | Light Reading

+COLOGNE, Germany -- InCoax has introduced In:xtnd high-performance, cost-effective fiber extension product family at ANGA COM.

+Targeted at cable MSOs, fiber-optic ISPs/network builders, telcos, mobile operators and hospitality systems integrators, In:xtnd is the industry’s first product family based on the MoCA AccessTM standard.

-GAVLE, Sweden -- At ANGA COM 2018, InCoax Networks will introduce In:xtnd, which transforms in-building coaxial networks into multi-gigabit fiber extensions.
+At ANGA COM 2018, InCoax Networks introduced In:xtnd, which transforms in-building coaxial networks into multi-gigabit fiber extensions.
 The industry’s first product family to be based on the MoCA AccessTM standard, In:xtnd is aimed at cable MSOs, fiber-optic ISPs/network builders, telco’s and mobile operators, as well as systems integrators/resellers targeting the hospitality sector.

 In:xtnd can coexist with DOCSIS while also offering a far greater cost/performance benefit than DOCSIS 3.1.
 Capable of 2.5 Gbps net throughput (2 Gbps upload), In:xtnd is available for operator trials and evaluation immediately.